Jews in New Amsterdam: Journey from Brazil

-New Amsterdam
+Arrival in New Amsterdam

-The new Jewish community faced antisemitic opposition to their settlement from Director-General Peter Stuyvesant, as well as a monetary dispute with the captain of the St. Catrina, which required adjudication from the Dutch West India Company.
-They were aided by some Ashkenazi Jewish traders who had arrived just a month earlier, on the ship Peereboom, from Amsterdam via London.
-This group included Jacob Barsimson, and perhaps Solomon Pietersen and Asser Levy, the latter of whom was mentioned in earlier sources as one of the 23.
-The new community founded Congregation Shearith Israel, which remains the oldest Jewish congregation in the United States.
+Map of New Netherland, showing Dutch settlements within modern boundaries.

-The primary source document for their arrival is as follows:
+23 Jews arrived in New Amsterdam in early September on a boat named Sainte Catherine, or St. Catrina, and a record of a burgomasters and schepens meeting on September 7 documents their arrival:

-Jacques de la Motthe, master of the Bark St .Charles, by a petition, written in French, requests payment of the freight and board of the Jews whom he bought here from Cape St. Antony according to agreement and contract in which each is bound in solidum, and that, therefore, whatever furniture and other property they may have on board his Bark may be publickly sold by order of the Court, in payment of their debt.
+Jacques de la Motthe, master of the Bark St .Charles [Sainte Catherine], by a petition, written in French, requests payment of the freight and board of the Jews whom he bought here from Cape St. Antony according to agreement and contract in which each is bound in solidum, and that, therefore, whatever furniture and other property they may have on board his Bark may be publickly sold by order of the Court, in payment of their debt.
 He verbally declares that the Netherlanders, who came over with them, are not included in the contract and have satisfied him.
 Solomon Pietersen, a Jew, appears in Court and says that nine hundred and odd guilders of the 2500 are paid, and that there are 23 souls, big and little, who must pay equally.
 The Court having seen the petition and Contract, order that the Jews shall, within twice 24 hours after date, pay according to contract what they lawfully owe; and in the meanwhile, the furniture and whatever the Petitioner has in his possession shall remain as Security, without alienating the Same.